Heinrich Böll Foundation

 Liane Schalatek is the Associate Director of the Heinrich Böll Stiftung North America and has led the work on climate change finance for the past three years.
 She helped initiate Climate Funds Update in 2009.
 Liane has also framed normative issues related to climate finance contribution, and written extensively on the need to consider climate finance in a broader context that takes account of equity considerations as well development, environmental and social issues, including gender.
 Liane holds a M.A. in Political Science and Political Economy from the University of Erlangen-Nürnberg and a M.A. in International Affairs from George Washington University, Washington D.C.

-Sam Barnard is a Research and Programme Officer in the Climate and Environment Programme at ODI.
-His research focuses primarily on the effectiveness of climate finance at the international level.
-Sam is also responsible for project finances and coordination in the climate finance team.
-In the past, he worked for the Heinrich Böll Foundation in Washington D.C., where he helped to coordinate the Foundation's dialogue-building programme on the German energy transition, as well as for Fundación Futuro Latinoamericano in Ecuador, for which he assisted the preparation of a strategy for the 2011 UNFCCC CoP in Durban.
+Sam Barnard is a Research Officer in the Climate and Environment Programme at ODI.
+His research focuses on the effectiveness of climate finance at the international level, and particularly on financing for urban climate responses.
+In the past, he worked for the Heinrich Böll Foundation in Washington D.C., where he helped to coordinate the Foundation's dialogue-building programme on the German energy transition, as well as for Fundación Futuro Latinoamericano in Ecuador.
 Sam has a Masters in Environmental Policy from the University of Oxford